 Some people feel the need to be connected at all times while others prefer to get off the grid and remove themselves from all devices.
 Whichever you prefer, here are the more common electronic devices that you might need.

 We have included just a taste of the photography gear you might need.
-For a more detailed account on what photography gear you should be considering see our guide – What Gear Do I Need?
+For a more detailed account of what photography gear you should be considering see our guide – What Gear Do I Need?.

 1. Laptop or notebook